 - In re Aloha Airlines (counsel to acquirer of assets)

 - In re Station Casinos (counsel to debtors)

 - In re Adelphia Communications Corp. (counsel to financial advisor)

 Professor Parikh holds a JD from the University of Michigan Law School.
 After graduation, he was a law clerk for the Honorable Alan M. Ahart of the United States Bankruptcy Court for the Central District of California.

 Professor Parikh serves on the Executive Council for the Commercial Law League.
 He is also the Prelaw Advisor for Lewis & Clark College.

 - Failing Cities and the Red Queen Phenomenon, 58 B.C.
 L. Rev. 599 (2017) (with Zhaochen He)

 - A New Fulcrum Point for City Survival, 57 Wm. & Mary L. Rev. 221 (2015) (winner of the Southeastern Association of Law Schools’ 2015 Call for Papers Competition)

-- Bloomberg Law: Bankruptcy Treatise (Lead Editor and Original Contributing Author)
+- Bloomberg Law: Bankruptcy Treatise (Editor-in-Chief and Original Contributing Author)